Updated July 10, 2023

 - The sustained revenue deficit also reduces the chances of attracting new potential investors to the business.
 So there would be a situation where the business gets the wind-up.

 It is a situation wherein the actual income earned by the business is below the anticipated income projected.
-In the event of a revenue deficit, the management has to re-structure their cost situation or broadly plan for external financing available in the financial market.
+In the event of a revenue deficit, the management has to restructure its cost situation or broadly plan for external financing available in the financial market.

 This is a guide to Revenue Deficit.
-Here we also discuss the introduction, how it is calculated, and its advantages and disadvantages.
+Here we also discuss the introduction, its calculation, and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –